testamongus/Banana-mod-Website/src/resources/guidelines/uploading.md

 Let us know of any other sites we can allow if you need them.

 ## Copyright
-PenguinMod will remove your project if we are told that it violates copyright rules for any specific company.
+Snail IDE will remove your project if we are told that it violates copyright rules for any specific company.
 Any company or business also reserves the right to take down your project if they believe it violates their copyright.
 We will also remove your project if it contains pirated content or material.

 Reasons your project might be removed are:
-- Using another PenguinMod user's content without their permission
+- Using another Snail IDE user's content without their permission
 - Including logos or designs without their owner's explicit permission
 - Using other people's artwork or music without their explicit permission

-If you are a company or individual and believe your copyright has been violated, [please check contact methods here.](https://snail-ide.js.org//contact.html)
+If you are a company or individual and believe your copyright has been violated, [please check contact methods here.](https://snail-ide.js.org/contact.html)

 ## Preventing or Removing access to parts of the site
 You may not remove or prevent access to any part of the project or website.
 This includes things like the Pause or Stop button.
 If the moderators can not access the project and its contents from within the site, it will be removed.
+The first time you do this the project will get removed, the second time it will once again get removed, but the third time may result in a ban.
+(Depends on the situation)

 Examples of what you can not do:
 - Removing or preventing the use of the "See Inside" button